bnb-chain/greenfield-docs/docs/guide/core-concept/cross-chain/interface.md

        ) external payable returns (bool);

        /**
-        * @dev delete a group and send cross-chain request from BNBChain to GNFD *
+        * @dev delete a group and send cross-chain request from BSC to GNFD *
         * @param id The group's id
         */
        function deleteGroup(uint256 id) external payable returns (bool);

        /**
-        * @dev delete a group and send cross-chain request from BNBChain to GNFD
+        * @dev delete a group and send cross-chain request from BSC to GNFD
         * Callback function will be called when the request is processed.
         *
         * @param id The group's id